arth11/my-site/content/projects.md

 ---------------------------
 ---------------------------

-The work over above mentioned services included:
+The work over above mentioned services includes:

 •	Production of C# and SQL code to implement the specified functionality in accordance with the documented design.